Live From Dublin, Ireland

 Yes.

+And the way it works is whenever.
 So if you're on one of your long road trips in Ireland, say you're going

 35 miles,

-and you've just got hours to kill,
+like, and you've just got hours to kill, and

-That would mean anytime you see someone named Reginald who has jaundice,
+Yes, well, that would mean anytime you see someone named Reginald who has jaundice,

+you punch the other person.
+Is that right?
 Well, after turning off your favorite comedy podcast, you cast your gaze out the window.

-And in in Ireland, the registration plate on the back of every vehicle, well, of most vehicles, is white.
+And in Ireland, the registration plate on the back of every vehicle, well, of most vehicles, is white.

 But cars that are British or Northern Irish have yellow registration plates.
+I see.

 Better known as yellow regges.
+Yellow regges.

 And whenever one sees a yellow reg